 I could have very easily said, “This isn’t working out for me because I’m just too impatient, and I don’t want to become more patient.
 It’s ruining my relationship with my kids.”
 I’m basically saying that I’d rather give him medication (since most schools won’t deal with a hyper child without it), send them back to school and let someone else deal with them, rather than actually make changes to my life so that my child can succeed to the best of his ability.
 If it’s ruining the relationship with my child, the “homeschooling” isn’t the problem.
 My approach is the problem.
 Take a step back, take a deep breath, and see where improvements can be made.
 Again, what is my “why?”
 Why am I doing this?

 Many things did NOT work out last year.
 We are changing many things with our curriculum, and going at it with a very different approach.
 Thanks to a good friend and teacher who is helping me with this, I was able to specifically tailor our curriculum to fit each child and our family life.
 I absolutely love it.
-She doesn’t know it, but she’s a genius when it comes to homeschooling.
-She’s just getting started with blogging as well, and you can find her blog here.
+She doesn’t know it, but she’s a genius when it comes to homeschooling, and you can find her blog here.

 I hope I was able to enlighten you about many things concerning homeschooling.
 I want to break the stereotypes and get the word out there that homeschooling is a great option if you are considering it.
 I’m thankful to live in a country where this is still legal, and we have the right to our own family’s education.
 I’m so glad that we took the leap.
 It’s not always easy – as with anything in life – but the reward is far greater.

 Anything worth fighting for is worth the fight.